Will you have to pay for adult social care support?

 - Many IFAs are not experts in social care, and there are few products available for the various financial changes of Care Act about how to plan for your care.

-Can I get help if I have difficulties getting or understanding advice?
+Getting help if you have difficulties understanding advice

 If you don’t have family or friends to help you, and you think getting or understanding independent financial advice may be difficult, we may be able to provide you with a free ‘independent advocate’.